keybase/book-content/D-docs/03-teams/11-ftl.md

 is formed, that the tail of the chain is [advertised correctly](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/ftl.go#L669) in the global Merkle Tree, and that this abbreviated view of the chain is consistent with full loads of the team (via the [audit](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/ftl.go#L827) mechanism described below).
-Full loads of the team still happen as usual when the a user lists or edits team memberships, or when his/her client rotates team keys.
+Full loads of the team still happen as usual when a user lists or edits team memberships, or when his/her client rotates team keys.
 Once a client downloads the abbreviated team chain, it downloads the encrypted secret halves of those keys, [decrypts](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/ftl.go#L679) the secret keys,